MariaMal1/Cockroaches/README.md

 - Stores fixed data for plant types, including spacing, labor hours, water requirements, costs, and revenues.
 5. ReportGenerator
 - Compiles the results of the optimization and outputs a detailed summary, including profit and usage metrics.

+## Running Example:
+#### Example Input:
+Enter the area of the field (in square meters): 5000
+Enter the labor cost per hour: 10.5
+Enter the available water for irrigation (in liters): 25000

+#### Example Output

+Optimal Planting Configuration:
+Apples: 200
+  Area: 900.0 m²
+  Labor Hours: 444.0
+  Water Required: 28000.0 liters
+  Cost: 1800.0
+  Revenue: 9100.0
+[...]

+Summary:
+Total Area Used: 4500.0 m²
+Total Labor Hours: 200.0
+Total Water Required: 24000.0 liters
+Total Water Cost: 4.8
+Total Labor Cost: 2100.0
+Total Cost: 3904.8
+Total Revenue: 5000.0
+Total Profit: 1095.2

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments & Contributing
+Dear user thank you for your interest in our program!
+We’re thrilled that you’ve taken the time to explore Cockroaches and hope it helps you optimize your farming processes effectively.
+Your feedback and suggestions are always welcome, as they help us improve and grow.
+We appreciate your support and hope you enjoy using our program!"
+If you'd like to contribute, feel free to submit a pull request or open an issue.